|Distance||1516 miles (2445 km)|

-Flights from Dallas, TX to Las Vegas cover the 1066 miles (1719 km) long trip with our travel partners like Spirit Airlines.
+Flights from Chicago to Las Vegas cover the 1516 miles (2445 km) long trip taking on average 5 h 26 min with our travel partners like.
 There are direct flight services available.

 Here are some other resources that might have the information you need